l4rm4nd/XingDumper/README.md

 # XingDumper
 Python 3 script to dump company employees from XING API.
 Perfect OSINT tool ;-)

-The CSV results contain firstname, lastname, position, gender, location and a user's profile link.
+The results contain firstname, lastname, position, gender, location and a user's profile link.
+Only 2 API calls are required to retrieve all employees.

+With the `--full` CLI flag an additional API request will be made for each employee to retrieve contact details such as email, fax, mobile and phone number.
+However, this data is most often unset by XING users.

 ## How-To
 1. Sign into www.xing.com and retrieve your ``login`` cookie value e.g. via developer tools